The Online Democracy Award recognizes the following state legislative websites that stand out for making democracy user-friendly.

 The Utah State Legislature's website, “an information powerhouse,” won over the panel of judges with its simple interface and intuitive navigation that facilitates the public’s access to the Legislature.
 View the NCSL press release.

 The Massachusetts Legislature's website was honored for outstanding achievement in using design, content and technology to bring democracy closer to the citizens of Massachusetts.
 The selection committee noted the site’s elegant and attractive design, excellent search functionality and bill tracking feature, useful civic and educational information, and transparent budget information.

 The Hawaii Legislature's website won the 2012 Online Democracy Award.
 The judges were impressed by the website’s consistent, clean and attractive layout; simple navigation, extensive information and good search capability; extensive educational and jargon-free resources; features that invite citizen involvement; easy-to-find links to calendars, caucus sites, and committee hearings.
 View the NCSL press release.

 The Florida Senate took home the 2011 Online Democracy Award for providing a simple, clean and fresh design, easy navigation, and a wealth of information for constituents and the public.
 Some of the other notable winning features of the website include a bill tracking feature,detailed background and contact information on each legislator, educational materials, use of social media widgets and RSS feeds.
 This is the first time a legislative chamber has been awarded this national honor.
 The press release provides additional details.

-Tennessee's website stood out for its ease of navigation, depth of content and openness, and availability of information to the public.
+The Tennessee General Assembly's website stood out for its ease of navigation, depth of content and openness, and availability of information to the public.
 Key features of Tennessee's website that contributed to this year's award include: prominent educational resources; well-organized information; a simple, fresh design; integration of archived streaming video clips with agendas and bill information.
-See the award description and press release.

 New Jersey's website stood out for its ease of navigation, depth of content and openness and availability of information for the public.